isomerpages/moe-queenstownsec/_student-development/Social Emotional Development/Sexuality Education.md

 **11.** Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form has been disseminated via the Parents Gateway for Sec 2, 4 and 5.
 For Sec 1 and 3, the form will be disseminated nearer the end of Term 2. <br>

-**11.** Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form has been disseminated via the Parents Gateway for Sec 2, 4 and 5.
-For Sec 1 and 3, the form will be disseminated nearer the end of Term 2. <br>

 **12.** Parents who wish to opt their children out of the **_eTeens_ programme** need to complete an opt-out form.
 This form has been disseminated via the Parents Gateway for all levels in Term 1.<br>